-While scary Halloween attractions are fun to visit during September and October, some children are just too young to enjoy them.
-We've compiled a list of Halloween events for kids that the little crowd can enjoy, including some big, well-known haunted houses that offer "lights-on" fun and family-specific events.
+While scary Halloween events for kids are fun to visit during September and October, some children are just too young to enjoy them.
+We’ve compiled a list of not-so-spooky Halloween events that the little crowd can enjoy, including some big, well-known haunted houses for kids that offer “lights-on” fun and family-specific events.
 These are the best Halloween events and haunted houses for kids.

-celebrates Brick-or-Treat on Saturdays and Sundays in October, a fun Halloween event for kids.
-Youngsters can check out a 13-foot-long LEGO Hearse, LEGO Vampire Build, a groovy gravediggers show, LEGO jack-o'-lanterns that come to life, costume contests, the World's Largest LEGO Pumpkin photo op, nightly fireworks and meet-and-greets with LEGO Halloween characters.
-The event takes place weekends in October.
+LEGOLAND Florida celebrates Brick-or-Treat on Saturdays and Sundays in October, a fun Halloween event for kids.
+Youngsters can check out a 13-foot-long LEGO Hearse, LEGO Vampire Build, a groovy gravediggers show, LEGO jack-o’-lanterns that come to life, costume contests, the World’s Largest LEGO Pumpkin photo op, nightly fireworks and meet-and-greets with LEGO Halloween characters.

 Recommended Hotel: LEGOLAND Florida Hotel